jiwan-12/python-coding-guideline/README.md

-## Project and Python environment setup guidelines
+## Python environment setup guidelines
 ### Python3.7 or lastest stable version (eg: python3.12)

 ### Use the following project structure for the new project